Flat Bands and Ferrimagnetic Order in Electronically Correlated Dice-Lattice Ribbons: Edge Currents and Edge States

 \subsubsection{Hall conductance}

-On the right panels of Fig.~\ref{Fig: Akxw and HC_xy in OBCxOBC}, the Hall conductance is shown in the same range of energy as on the corresponding left panels.
-In Fig.~\ref{Fig: Akxw and HC_xy in OBCxOBC}~(e), clearly we observe the growth of $\sigma_{xy}$ with increasing energy, starting from negative energy, when the first flat band is reached.
-This is to be expected because of the nonzero value of the Chern number for the flat bands near zero energy in two dimensions.
-For the case of PBC$\times$PBC, not shown, after entirely crossing the first lower flat band, $\sigma_{xy}$ remains constant, and then it decreases when reaching the second band that has the same Chern number but of opposite sign.
-For OBC$\times$OBC, the existence of the edge states levels in between the flat bands makes $\sigma_{xy}$ to evolve smoothly in value in between the flat bands, as opposed to having a plateaux.
-Overall, all the clusters studied, both the symmetric $N \times N$ and the dice ladders, share a qualitative similar behavior in the Hall conductance.
+The Hall conductance was also calculated.
+Typically $\sigma_{xy}$ grows with increasing energy, starting from negative energy when the first flat band is reached.
+This is to be expected because of the nonzero value of $C$ for the flat bands near zero energy in two dimensions.
+For PBC$\times$PBC and after entirely crossing the first lower flat band, $\sigma_{xy}$ remains constant, and then it decreases when reaching the second band that has the same $C$ but of opposite sign.
+For OBC$\times$OBC or PBC$\times$OBC, the edge states levels in between the flat bands makes $\sigma_{xy}$ to evolve more smoothly in value in between the flat bands, as opposed to having a plateaux.
+However, overall all the clusters studied, both the symmetric $N \times N$ and the dice ladders, share a qualitative similar behavior in the Hall conductance.
+Note that our study of the Hall conductance is not with the goal of proposing specific experiments, but theoretically to observe how close the results for one dimensional ladders resemble the two dimensional results, where $\sigma_{xy}$ is proportional to $C$.

-With respect to the specific value they reach at the central energy $\epsilon_{F}=0$, for the $N \times N$ cluster the value $\sim 1.75$ is close to the expected 2.
-In fact for PBC$\times$PBC it is even closer, being approximately 1.9.
-Size effects are to be expected and by extrapolation to large $N$, we conclude that the Chern number for the $N \times N$ cluster is indeed very close to 2 within our accuracy.
+With respect to the specific value reached at the central energy $\epsilon_{F}=0$, for the $24 \times 24$ cluster and PBC$\times$PBC the number is approximately 1.9, close to the expected 2.
+Size effects are to be expected and extrapolating to large $N$, we conclude that $C$ for the $N \times N$ cluster is indeed very close to 2 within our accuracy.
 For the dice ladders, systematically the zero energy Hall conductance is smaller, although they are all qualitatively similar.
 In all cases, the $\epsilon_{F}=0$ value is larger than 1.

-Extrapolating to large $N$ the results for the $N \times 4$ ladder gives a number also close to 2, as in the planar cluster, confirming once again that 4-leg ladders are virtually identical to planes.
-But for the $N \times 3$ and $N \times 2$ dice ladders the extrapolation is smaller than 2.
-This is not surprising since, as explained before, the dice ladders are not expected to display an integer as Chern number in their bands due to the discrete momentum in the short direction.
-However, once again, qualitatively even the shortest ladders do resemble the planar clusters in all respects we have studied.